 From Laughing Falls, you can do a day trip to Twin Falls or the Whaleback.
 If you’re very ambitious you could take the Celeste Lake Trail to the Iceline Trail and do a loop – but with a backpack, that would be a difficult trip.

 Yoho Lake is a pretty destination for a one-night backcountry camping experience.
-Reserve starting on April 16, 2021 at 8 AM MST here.
+Reservation dates have opened in 2023 and you can book a backcountry campsitehere.
 The campground is in the trees and reportedly quite buggy in the evening so consider taking a head net and insect repellent with you.
 However, it’s a peaceful campground with low crowds.
 Down by the gorgeous, turquoise-coloured lake, look for a couple of Parks Canada red chairs and beautiful views of Mt.
 Wapta.

 There is bear-proof storage, picnic tables and a couple of outhouses.